Turbo button

 The LED display showing the CPU clock frequency, in MHz, of an Intel 80486 based computer.
 The turbo button is the small button below the segment display; the amber light above is a secondary indicator of the turbo button state.

-On some older IBM PC–compatible computers, the turbo button selects one of two run states: the default "turbo" speed or a reduced speed closer to the Intel 8086 CPU.
-It was relatively common on computers using the Intel 80286, 80386 and 80486 processors, from the mid 1980s to mid 1990s.
-The name is inspired by turbocharger, a device which increases an engine's power and efficiency.
+On some older IBM PC–compatible computers, the turbo button selects one of two run states: the default "turbo" clock speed or a reduced speed closer to the Intel 8086 CPU.
+It was relatively common on computers using the Intel 80286, 80386 and 80486 processors, from the mid-1980s to mid-1990s.
+The name is inspired by the turbocharger, a device which increases an engine's power and efficiency.
 When pressed, the "turbo" button is intended to let a computer run at the highest speed for which it had been designed.

 Purpose

 With the introduction of CPUs which ran faster than the original 4.77 MHz Intel 8088 used in the IBM Personal Computer, programs which relied on the CPU's frequency for timing were executing faster than intended.
 Games in particular were often rendered unplayable, due to the reduced time allowed to react to the faster game events.
 To restore compatibility, the "turbo" button was added.
 Disengaging turbo mode slows the system down to a state compatible with original 8086/8088 chips.